MacmillanFilms/true-drama/_actors/juliet-cameron-wilson.md

 ---
-title: Morgan Marcum
+title: Juliet Cameron-Wilson
 banner: "/assets/img/hero.jpg"
-id: morgan-marcum
+id: juliet-cameron-wilson
 quote:
 article: >
- <p class="text-white">Morgan Marcum stars in many MacMillan productions including the chorus leader in the Bacchae and the Trojan priestess Cassandra in Agamemnon.
-Morgan explains, “MacMillan Films has staged many Greek plays and it’s great to see them putting all that wisdom into a film for the general audience.
-Actors know that Greek drama is where it’s at – now everyone can experience the magic.
-I love playing a Bacchae.
-I am a Bacchae in real life, so I love to give myself entirely to music, dance and art.”</p>
+ <p class="text-white">Juliet Cameron-Wilson is a New York actor and playwright originally from England.
+With a BA with honors and an MA in English Literature from Cambridge, and an MFA in Acting from The Actors Studio, Juliet was a very easy choice to take on the role of Bacchae.
+“Wild things are going on in the woods of Greenwich,” Juliet explains, “and I’m in the center of it.
+It was great fun playing a Bacchae – it’s a part very close to my heart.
+I think the back story we had with the Bacchae in True Drama is very interesting.
+In the story, we are the ones who call Dionysos – he’s works for us.
+And the parallels a historical interpretation.
+One view of how Bacchae first came about is that a band of female Shiva devotees wondered over from India into Greece.
+And this gave Greek women the idea of claiming a protected vacation.
+The men couldn’t say anything about it because the god Dionysos ordered it.” </p>
- <p class="text-white">You can find out more about Morgan, at <a href="https://www.boundlessfusion.com/" target="_blank" class="underline mail-link">www.boundlessfusion.com </a> via e-mail <a href="mailto:ladyme.bee@gmail.com" target="_blank" class="underline mail-link">ladyme.bee@gmail.com</a></p>
+ <p class="text-white">You can find out more about Jackie, at <a href="https://www.julietcameronwilson.com/" target="_blank" class="underline mail-link">www.julietcameronwilson.com </a></p>
 aside: 'Strange Bacchic disturbances in the woods protesting a local horror movie prompt a police investigation.
 A shadowy figure emerges.
 Calling himself the God of Drama, he believes that he can achieve the seemingly impossible goal of returning drama to its original purpose – of preparing citizens for leadership in democracy.
 As the horror movie spirals out of control, and the Bacchae are consumed in violence - can officer Ailish Walsh discern the truth before a gruesome Greek drama unfolds? <br><br> Director James Thomas creates a Greek tragedy for our time.
 A horror story that looks at the original role of drama – as the companion invention of democracy – to shed light on how modern media is still working in our lives, in hidden ways, to rip us apart.
 True Drama is an alarm – a rare moment of clarity – a terrifying jolt - and an invitation to enjoy the true transcendental power of drama to help us envision a better Democracy. '

 youtube: "1CJmOgGOBfA"